 I have a 5-ingredient Keto cloud bread recipe plus I have 20 more recipes using cloud bread with ideas of how to use it in planning your meals.
-If you’re eating gluten free or low carb, you need this 5-Ingredient Keto Cloud Bread Recipe in your life.
-It’s easy to make and uses regular grocery store ingredients, but the best part is it actually tastes like light, fluffy bread.
+If you’re eating gluten-free or low carb, you need this 5-Ingredient Keto Cloud Bread Recipe in your life.
+It’s easy to make and uses regular grocery store ingredients, but the best part is it actually tastes like a light, fluffy bread.
 My whole family loves it!

 When I first tried this cloud bread recipe, I had no idea what to expect.
 I’d never had cloud bread before, and I couldn’t imagine how it would taste.
 Bread made out of eggs and cream cheese??
 It sounded crazy, and not all that tasty either.

 I’m happy to tell you I was totally and completely wrong about this cloud bread.
 It’s delicious!
 It’s light and fluffy, with the perfect amount of chewiness to remind me of a regular flatbread.
 The flavor is also a lot like a flatbread or pita bread, tasty enough to eat plain but mild enough to go with just about any spread or filling.

 Now that I’ve tried cloud bread I can’t get enough of it.
 My family loves it too, which says a lot about how good it tastes!
 They don’t always want to try new things and can be a little picky, so I figured it would take them a while to warm up to it.
 The first time I gave them some I wasn’t expecting anyone to want more, but they all did and I didn’t have enough to go around.